Yimikami/skill-uncapped/README.md

 This project is created for **educational purposes only** as a learning exercise in modern web development technologies.

 This is an unofficial project and is not affiliated with, endorsed by, or connected to Skill-Capped in any way.
+All videos, commentaries, and courses are property of Skill-Capped.
 The project is intended solely for educational and learning purposes.
 Any resemblance to existing platforms is purely coincidental and serves only as a learning reference.

 ## Features

-- 🎮 Stream Skill-Capped educational gaming content
+- 🎮 Browse League of Legends and Valorant courses and commentaries
+- 🎥 Filter courses by role, champion, and search terms
+- 🎥 Stream courses, videos and commentaries from all Skill-Capped games (LoL, Valorant, WoW, etc)
-- 🎥 Video quality selection (720p, 1080p, 4K)
+- 🎬 Video quality selection (720p, 1080p, 1440p)
 - 🌓 Dark/Light mode support
-- 📱 Responsive design
+- 📱 Responsive design for all devices
-- ⚡ Fast and optimized video streaming
+- ⚡ Fast and optimized video streaming with HLS.js
 - 🔒 Secure video processing
+- 📥 Download videos and commentaries easily

 ## Tech Stack